5 reasons to stop ‘following your passion’ — and what to do instead

 Are you spending hours Googling potential career paths in search of your passion?
 Or scrolling job boards hoping by some miracle your dream job will jump out of the screen?
 While it’s important to reflect on what you want, too often people get trapped in ‘research mode’.

 It’s scary to put yourself out there and try something new.
-Your brain wants to protect you and stop you stepping outside your comfort zone.
-This is why researching what you want feels safer than taking action — but it’s keeping you stuck!
+Your brain wants to protect you and keep you inside your comfort zone.
+That’s why researching feels safer than taking action — but it’s what‘s keeping you stuck!

 What to do instead: Clarity comes through action.
-Find practical ways to test out new skills such as volunteering or taking on an extra project at work.
+Find practical ways to test out new skills like volunteering or taking on an extra project at work.
 Consider starting a side hustle or passion project outside your 9-5.

-Have career conversations with people doing work (or aspects of work) which you’re drawn to.
-Find out about their role, organisation, industry and career path.
-You’ll see what’s possible and will open yourself up to new career opportunities too.
+Talk to people doing work (or aspects of work) which you’re drawn to.
+Ask about their role, organisation, industry and career path.
+You’ll see what’s possible and open yourself up to new opportunities.

 The pressure to ‘follow your passion’ can feel overwhelming and keep you stuck.
 A better approach is to follow your curiosity and take aligned action towards the things which spark your interest.
-This perspective shift has helped my clients get clear on what they want in their career — I hope it supports you too.
+This has helped my clients get clear on what they want in their careers — and I hope it supports you too.

 Want help to figure out your next career steps?